-Understanding the SAT Scoring System
+Manhattan Review SAT Prep – Understanding the SAT Scoring System

 Another major change concerns the number of correct answer choices.
-The recently discontinued SAT gave five possible answers per multiple-choice question, while the new SAT gives only four.
+Previous versions of the SAT gave five possible answers per multiple-choice question, while the 2023 SAT gives only four.
 College Board research indicated that the assessment value of the fifth answer choice was at best marginal and at worst counterproductive.
-The enhanced scoring provided by the new SAT aligns with an increasingly influential view among educational researchers.
-This view holds that literacy development should be as just as concerned with acquiring subject-specific vocabulary as it is with more generalized reading skills.
-The new SAT's subscores and cross-test scores can be seen as a reflection of this ideological and pedagogical principle.
+The enhanced scoring provided by the current SAT aligns with an increasingly influential view among educational researchers.
+This view holds that literacy development should be just as concerned with acquiring subject-specific vocabulary as it is with more generalized reading skills.
+The 2023 SAT's sub scores and cross-test scores can be seen as a reflection of this ideological and pedagogical principle.
 The idea is to promote basic comprehension of the lexicon of many different subject areas, which produces students better prepared for postsecondary study in all fields.
 Surveys have shown that college professors consider advance knowledge of introductory-level terminology to be strongly associated with success in college courses.